pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 ### Publishing node resources

+The resources available on a node need to be published to the API server.
+In the typical case, this is expected to be published by the on-node driver via the kubelet, as described below.
+However, the source of this data may vary; for example, a cloud provider controller could populate this based upon information from the cloud provider API.

-The kubelet publishes NodeResourceSlices to the API server with content provided by DRA drivers running on its own node.
-It's also responsible for deleting or updating stale objects.
-The `nodeName` field determines which objects each kubelet instance is responsible for.
-Access control through the node authorizer ensures that the kubelet running on one node is not allowed to create or modify NodeResourceSlices belonging to other nodes.
+In the kubelet case, each kubelet publishes kubelet publishes a set of `NodeResourceSlice` objects to the API server with content provided by the corresponding DRA drivers running on its node.
+Access control through the node authorizer ensures that the kubelet running on one node is not allowed to create or modify `NodeResourceSlices` belonging to another node.
+A `nodeName` field in each `NodeResourceSlice` object is used to determine which objects are managed by which kubelet.

-NodeResourceSlices are published separately for each driver, using the version of the resource.k8s.io API supported by kubelet.
-That version then also is used in the gRPC interface between kubelet and the DRA drivers which provide the content for those objects.
+**NOTE:**  `NodeResourceSlices` are published separately for each driver, using whatever version of the `resource.k8s.io` API is supported by the kubelet.
+That same version is then also used in the gRPC interface between the kubelet and the DRA drivers providing content for those objects.
 It might be possible to support version skew (= keeping kubelet at an older version than the control plane and the DRA drivers) in the future, but currently this is out of scope.

-Embedded inside a NodeResourceSlice is the representation of the resources managed by a driver.
-With the "semantic model" of `PartitionableResources` this takes the form:
+Embedded inside each `NodeResourceSlice` is the representation of the resources managed by a driver according to a specific "semantic model".
+In the example seen below, the semantic model in use is called `namedResourcesWithAttributes`:

 ```yaml
 kind: NodeResourceSlice